kzky/languages/python/chainer/introduction/README.md

 Core concept of Chainer is *Define-by-Run*.
 When the computational graph created, forward computation also runs at the same time, so that it is called *Define-by-Run*, or referred to as imperative.

+# Installation

+See [this](https://github.com/pfnet/chainer) for enabling cudnn.
+For ubuntu16.04, take care to use gcc-4.9 and g++-4.0, also the environment variables.

 # Main Components
 ### Variable
 - Namely, a variable.